-In September 2021, Jeffrey Ehlers and Rick Lulloff ("Lulloff"), former employees of the Company, made demand against the Company for approximately \$2.4 million and \$1.2 million, respectively, for alleged wages due and owing under each employee's employment contract related to "Incentive Bonuses" for revenues generated in the Company's transportation end market.
+In September 2021, Jeffrey Ehlers ("Ehlers") and Rick Lulloff ("Lulloff"), former employees of the Company, made demand against the Company for approximately \$2.4 million and \$1.2 million, respectively, for alleged wages due and owing under each employee's employment contract related to "Incentive Bonuses" for revenues generated in the Company's transportation end market.
 In November 2021, Lulloff and Ehlers separately filed complaints against the Company in the Circuit Court of Cook County, Illinois, alleging breach of contract and violations of the Illinois Wage and Payment Collection Act incorporating their claims in the above referenced demand letter.
 The Company filed a notice of removal from the Circuit Court of Cook County, Illinois and have also moved to consolidate the cases which has been granted by the Court.
-Given the preliminary stage of the matter, the Company cannot predict the outcome of this matter, the reasonable possibility or range of loss, or meaningfully quantify how the final resolution of this matter may impact its results of operations, financial condition or cash flow and therefore no accrual has been made as of March 31, 2022.
+As of June 30, 2022, the Company has recorded an estimated liability of \$0.6 million, recorded within the Other accrued liabilities on the Consolidated Balance Sheet related to the potential settlement of this matter.
+No estimated liability was recorded for the year ended December 31, 2021.